Owning a website is similar to owning a car: regular and preventive maintenance is required to ensure it’s secure, reliable, and stable.

 HTTPS is an encryption method that securely connects your site visitor’s browser and your web server.
 This small change on your website makes it harder for hackers to eavesdrop on the connection.

 Nearly all modern hosts offer a free SSL certificate, typically with just a click of a button.
 To enforce SSL, we recommend you use the Really Simple SSL plugin.
-This great plugin does a few simple things, including:
+This tool does a few simple things, including:

-• Finds URLs in your content still loading from insecure HTTP sources and attempt to fix them.
+- Finds URLs in your content still loading from insecure HTTP sources and attempts to fix them

 There are other methods of enforcing SSL via code, but those require developer skills.
 If you’re interested in that approach, check out this great article from WPbeginners.